 Let the brownies cool completely, preferable overnight.
 Cut into 9 squares and wrap each square in plastic wrap.
 Place the wrapped brownies in a freezer safe bag or container and freeze for up to 4 months.
 When ready to eat, remove from the freezer and plastic wrap and let thaw.

-- 1 cup Granular Sweetener (Click here to see my favorite)
+- 1 cup Granular Sweetener (Click here to see my favorite on Amazon)

 - 2 Large Eggs